aws-samples/aws-hpc-tutorials/content/05-AWS Batch Introduction/02-create-docker-container/02-04-build-container.md

 ```
 3. **Save** the file.![EC2 instance create](/images/aws-batch/deep-dive/terminal_3.png)

 4. **Run** the commands below to build and push the container image to the Amazon ECR repository you created when deploying the Batch CloudFormation stack.
+You will need to modify the script below to use the name of your batch environment stack.
+In the case of this workshop, we used *LargeScaleBatch*.
-	- *If running on your own workstation, ensure that the account ID and region are properly set for the environment variables `AWS_ACCOUNT_ID` and `AWS_REGION`.* If further guidance is needed, follow this [guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#use-ecr).
+	- *If running on your own workstation, ensure that the account ID and region are properly set for the environment variables `AWS_ACCOUNT_ID` and `AWS_REGION`.* If further guidance is needed, follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

 ```bash